Special Broadcasting Service: History

 SBS programming content was initially imported from the suppliers in the countries-of-origin of Australia's major migrant communities and then subtitled into English.

 In October–November 1983, the service expanded to service the centres of Canberra, Cooma and Goulburn, subsequently changing its name to Network 0–28.
 Its new slogan was the eventual long-running "Bringing the World Back Home".
 The network changed its name to simply SBS in February 1985 and soon began daytime transmissions.
 SBS also expanded to the cities of Brisbane, Adelaide, Newcastle, Wollongong and the Gold Coast in June of that year.

 On 5 January 1986, SBS ceased broadcasting on the VHF channel 0 frequency.
-Although many Australians at the time did not have UHF antennas, SBS's VHF licence had already been extended by a year at this stage and not all antennas had worked well with the low-frequency Channel 0.
+Although many Australians at the time did not have UHF antennas, SBS's VHF license had already been extended by a year at this stage and not all antennas had worked well with the low-frequency Channel 0.

 In August 1986, the government proposed legislation that would amalgamate SBS into the ABC.
 This was highly unpopular with ethnic-minority communities, and after protests from both SBS staff and communities, resulted in the Prime Minister of Australia, Bob Hawke announcing in 1987 that the proposed amalgamation would not proceed.
 The SBS Radio and Television Youth Orchestra was soon launched in 1988 with founding conductor Matthew Krel.

 Plans to introduce limited commercial-program sponsorship, as well as the establishment of SBS as an independent corporation with its own charter, were put in place in July 1989.
 A program called Eat Carpet, showcasing local and international short films, was also launched in 1989.
 The passage into law of the Special Broadcasting Service Act 1991 officially made SBS a corporation in 1991.
 Throughout the early 1990s, SBS TV coverage was expanded further to include new regional areas such as the Latrobe Valley, Spencer Gulf, Darwin, northeast Tasmania, Cairns and Townsville.